General data protection regulation - “GDPR”

 Wooxy and GDPR

-Right to be informed: Wooxy is completely transparent in how it is using personal data.
-Wooxy process the personal data only for the purpose declared in its Terms of Use and only in the scope of documented instructions of the Client.
+The Right to be Informed: transparency is maintained regarding the use of personal data, which is processed solely for the purposes declared in the Terms of Use and within the scope of documented instructions provided by the Client.